 Tick tock, tick tock!
-After switching to daylight saving time last March, it's almost time to switch back to winter time.
-In concrete terms, we'll be getting an extra hour's sleep on the last weekend of October.
+After switching to summer time last March, it's almost time to switch back to winter time.
+In concrete terms, we'll be getting an extra hour's sleep over the last weekend of October.

-So, on the night of Saturday October 26 to Sunday October 27, 2024, at 2 a.m., it will actually be one o'clock.
+So, on the night of Saturday October 26 to Sunday October 27, 2024, at two in the morning, it will actually be one o'clock.
 So you'll have to turn back the hands of your watch and clocks by sixty minutes.
-Good news: your smartphone and other computers will take care of this update automatically.
+The good news is that your smartphone and other computers will take care of this update automatically.

 It's a change that can be confusing for many, and one that raises a number of questions: in 2019,European Union deputies voted in favor of abolishing the time change in all EU countries.
 Following this, we were led to believe that each changeover to summer or winter time could be the last.
 Is this really the case?